 Almost an endorsement!
 The RV Tow Check App was announced in the weekly RV Dealers Association News Brief.

 Step 1: Choose, print and provide answers on the appropriate worksheet.

-Step 2: Weigh your vehicle with your trailer (RV) or other towable attached.
+Step 2: Weigh your vehicles.
+Once with the trailer or other towable attached, then the tow vehicle without your trailer or other towable attached.